Kaastor/rl-foundations-llm/learn/Introduction.md

 * Specification conformance ("This matches a spec")
 * Safety assessments ("This is safe")

+In this course, the feedback mechanism is implemented as **a verifier** (also called a **scorer**).
+The verifier is a deterministic program that serves a dual purpose:

+1. **A Measurement Instrument (The "Checker")**: It provides a truthful, objective report on whether the model succeeded.
+It is your "red pen" for evaluation.
+2. **A Shaping Mechanism (The "Gate")**: It defines the environment's rewards.
+Because RL optimizes for reward, the verifier acts as a gate that "shapes" the model's behavior toward the desired goal.

-In this course, the feedback mechanism has been deliberately designed to be deterministic and straightforward: **a verifier** evaluates whether the model's completion contains a correctly formatted final integer that corresponds to the expected answer.
+For the anchor project, the verifier evaluates whether the model's completion contains a correctly formatted final integer that corresponds to the expected answer.

 The rationale for this simplicity is pedagogical: deterministic feedback allows students to observe the underlying mechanism clearly, without the confounding complexity introduced by a learned reward model.